MaT-PT/forensics_project/README.md

 - Extract all or specific files and directories (given directly from command-line and/or taken from a list in YAML files), with support for wildcards
 - Run tools on extracted files and directories, with support for variables, filters, optional arguments, output redirection, dependencies, and more
 - Customize tools and their options with a YAML file
+- Modular design, with the ability to add more tools and options easily
+- The underlying library, [`sleuthlib`](sleuthlib), can be used independently for other projects

 ### TL;DR